Inspired by Maggie's Story . . .

 “Since Maggie didn’t live beyond her moment of realizing she was being abused,” Susan said, “today I work with women so they can do more than just survive abuse.
 I want them to thrive and find the daring, exciting and creative futures they so richly deserve.”

-For more about Maggie and other important work on dating violence/healthy relationships being done in her honor, visit Remembering Maggie.
+For more about Maggie and other important work on dating violence/healthy relationships being done in her honor by Susan’s brother and sister-in-law, visit their website, Remembering Maggie.

-You can also read more about Maggie and the work by Susan that she has inspired in Susan’s book, Entering the Thriver Zone: A Seven-Step Guide to Thriving After Abuse.
-Her novel, Awaken: The Awakening of the Human Spirit on a Healing Journey, published in 2017, is the first in The Best Revenge SeriesTM.
-Inspired by the true event of her niece’s death, the book alerts the reader, in a story-telling format, to the warning signs of abuse in a relationship and reveals how the journey to thriving can inspire a new start in life.
+You can also read more about Maggie and the work by Susan that she has inspired in her books including Entering the Thriver Zone: A Seven-Step Guide to Thriving After Abuse in The Thriver Zone SeriesTMand her novel, Awaken: The Awakening of the Human Spirit on a Healing Journey in The Best Revenge SeriesTM.
+Inspired by the true event of her niece’s death, the novel illustrates for the reader in a story-telling format, the warning signs of abuse in a relationship and reveals how the journey to thriving can inspire a new start in life.